Get all the latest Airbnb data for Monterrey

 Are there minimum-stay rules and maximum nights-per-year caps for Airbnbs in Monterrey as of 2026?

-As of the first half of 2026, Monterrey does not have a citywide minimum-stay requirement or a maximum nights-per-year cap like you might find in cities such as Amsterdam or San Francisco.
+As of early 2026, Monterrey does not have a clear citywide minimum-stay rule or a public maximum nights-per-year cap for Airbnb listings.

 Do I have to live there, or can I Airbnb a secondary home in Monterrey right now?

-Owners of secondary homes and investment properties can operate short-term rentals in Monterrey as long as the property's zoning allows for lodging use and they meet their tax obligations with SAT and the state of Nuevo Leon.
+Owners of secondary homes and investment properties can usually operate a short-term rental in Monterrey if the property is legally usable, the building allows it, and tax obligations are handled.

 Get fresh and reliable information about the market in Monterrey